phusion/baseimage-docker/README.md

 | `setuser` | A tool for running a command as another user.
 Easier to use than `su`, has a smaller attack vector than `sudo`, and unlike `chpst` this tool sets `$HOME` correctly.
 Available as `/sbin/setuser`. |

 Baseimage-docker is very lightweight: it only consumes 4 MB of memory.

+## Inspecting baseimage-docker

+To look around in the image, run:

+    docker run -rm -t -i phusion/baseimage bash -l

+You don't have to download anything manually.
+The above command will automatically pull the baseimage-docker image from the Docker registry.

 ## Using baseimage-docker as base image